Tejeswar02/devloper-demo/README.md

 # devloper-demo
-this is a demo for git & git-hub.
+this is a demo for Git & Git-hub.